hackersanddesigners/Emoji-Proxies-Ghost-Messengers/Code/MQTT_neopixel/readme.md

 `server:rgb:#nnnnnn`.
 The #nnnnnn is a hexadecimal color code, like the color code used in HTML/CSS[^1] There are comment in the code, also included below, that describe how this works.

+## Chat messages + parameters Neopixel

+The command is *rgb* and the parameter is a hexidecimal value that represents a color code.
+Use a color picker to find hexidecimal color codes (they start with a #)

+e.g.

+`/rgb:#ff33f6`

+You can use a tool to pick a color, it will give you the hexidecimal number you can include in the code: [HTML color codes](https://htmlcolorcodes.com/)

+## Wiring

 Wire GND like so:

 | Led Strip  | ESP32       |